 Christina is an administrative assistant, and help to take care of grants and HR related issues in the lab.

-Clara is a master student in BIOTEC/TU Dresden.
-She is interested in how environmental factors modulate cellular plasticity through nuclear architecture.
+Clara is a PhD student, and interested in how environmental factors modulate cellular plasticity through nuclear architecture.

 Ludovica is a PhD student from Italy.
-She is joining the lab from the summer in 2021.
+She has joined the lab from October in 2021.

 Konstantin is an intern student from Netherland.